-As part of Motu's commitment to building economic research capacity in New Zealand, we employ a small number of outstanding early career economists as research analysts.
+As part of Motu Research's commitment to building economic research capacity in New Zealand, we employ a small number of outstanding early career economists as research analysts (RA's).
 These are usually recent graduates in economics, statistics, or a related field who have completed an Honours or Masters’ degree.

-We look for outstanding students in economics, statistics, or a related field who will have completed an Honours or Masters’ degree by time they take up employment.
-Our RAs are people who want to get their hands dirty with every stage of the research process, working closely with a senior researcher with a PhD from a renowned university such as Harvard, Stanford, or the London School of Economics.
+We are looking for people who want to get their hands dirty with every stage of the research process, working closely with a senior researcher with a PhD from a renowned university such as Harvard, Stanford, or the London School of Economics.

 Strong candidates will have: